-3.4.3.2: Drain the installation
+3.4.3.2 : Drain the installation

+It is important to make sure that manual or automatic air bleeders are installed at all the high points of the water circuit.
 To enable drainage of the circuit, make sure that drain cocks are installed at all the low points of the circuit.
 To drain the circuit, the drain cocks must be opened and an air inlet ensured.

-Note : air bleeders are not designed to admit air.
+Note: air bleeders are not designed to admit air.